lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 must be known from the compressor/decompressor.
 The rule just describes the compression/decompression behavior for the header fields.
 In the rule, the description of the header field must be performed in the format packet order.

-The Rule describes also the compressed header fields which is transmitted regarding their position in the rule which is used for data serialization on the compressor side and data deserialization on the decompressor side.
+The Rule describes also the compressed header fields which are transmitted regarding their position in the rule which is used for data serialization on the compressor side and data deserialization on the decompressor side.

 The Context describes the header fields and its values with the following entries: